I am Sanne Zurné, I make photo's and stories. I was born in 1988 in Arnhem, a city in the east of The Netherlands.

 In 2015 I went to Cambodia to follow Harrie, a Dutch senior who has been holidaying at the expense of the state for over 30 years.
 In the year after I spend a couple of weeks in Sharm el Sheikh in Egypt, where I photographed the few holidayers still traveling there after Russian passenger plane Metrojet flight 9268 was brought down by the Islamic State a few hours after taking off.

 In 2017 I became interested in the self photographing person: the Instagram influencers.
 I went to take a look at Jardin Majorelle in Marrakech, where I photographed young girls during the Insta-highlight of their trip.
 After that I decided to look closer to home.
 In Amsterdam I noticed the Chinese turbo tourists who try to see as much as possible in as little time as possible.
 In a couple of days I criss-crossed through the Netherlands with them.

 I studied Fine Art on ArtEZ Hogeschool voor de kunsten (Arnhem, The Netherlands) and Photography at Bezalel (Jerusalem, Israel).
 I graduated in 2012 and worked for different magazines and newspapers ever since.
-I work for Het Parool, De Morgen Magazine, VICE, The Independent, KNACK, VPRO, Fluter, CNN, VARA and Trouw.
+I worked for Het Parool, De Morgen Magazine, VICE, The Independent, KNACK, VPRO, OneWorld, Fluter, CNN, VARA and Trouw.

 I also work as an image editor for Amsterdam based newspaper Het Parool and the television: VPRO.